 Stewardship of Aweenak’ola requires careful planning: always thinking ahead to what needs to be done to keep Aweenak’ola healthy, how to take care of the natural environment and the creatures within it, how to carefully cultivate food sources and harvest them respectfully, and honouring age-old practices and traditions that have always kept Aweenak’ola productive and vibrant.

 Planning requires information: research and observation of the seasonal cycles, what is changing, and why those changes might be happening.
 Monitoring these changes requires having knowledgeable, skilled Guardians out on the land and waters, gathering information, and ensuring the careful and proper stewardship of Aweenak’ola.

 The Nanwakolas Council delivers the following four program areas to the member First Nations incorporating those activities.
 These program areas are all connected to each other, and support the Aboriginal rights and title of the Nanwakolas member First Nations.

 Ha-ma-yas Stewardship Network

-The Nanwakolas Council is comprised of six member First Nations whose traditional territories are located in the Northern Vancouver Island and adjacent South Central Coast areas of British Columbia.
-Nanwakolas serves as the vehicle through which the member First Nations regionally pursue land and marine resource planning and management and resource-based economic development activities.
+The Nanwakolas Council is comprised of five member First Nations whose traditional territories are located in the Northern Vancouver Island and adjacent South Central Coast areas of British Columbia.